Lagrangian constant cycle subvarieties in Lagrangian fibrations: Abstract

 \section{Abstract}

-We show that the image of a dominant meromorphic map from an irreducible compact Calabi-Yau manifold in a wider sense $X$ whose general fiber is of dimension strictly between $0$ and $\dim X$ is rationally connected.
-Using this result, we construct for any hyper-Kähler manifold $X$ admitting a Lagrangian fibration a Lagrangian constant cycle subvariety $\gS_H$ in $X$ for every divisor class $H$ whose restriction to some smooth Lagrangian fiber is ample.
-We also show that up to a scalar multiple, the class of a zero-cycle supported on $\gS_H$ in $\CH_0(X)$ does not depend neither on $H$ nor on the Lagrangian fibration (provided $b_2(X) \ge 8$).
+We show that the image of a dominant meromorphic map from an irreducible compact Calabi-Yau manifold $X$ whose general fiber is of dimension strictly between $0$ and $\dim X$ is rationally connected.
+Using this result, we construct for any hyper-Kähler manifold $X$ admitting a Lagrangian fibration a Lagrangian constant cycle subvariety $\gS_H$ in $X$ which depends on a divisor class $H$ whose restriction to some smooth Lagrangian fiber is ample.
+If $\dim X = 4$, we also show that up to a scalar multiple, the class of a zero-cycle supported on $\gS_H$ in $\CH_0(X)$ does not depend neither on $H$ nor on the Lagrangian fibration (provided $b_2(X) \ge 8$).